v1.3.3 · Zero Config · MIT

 $ cd apfel && make install

-The apfel family.
+The apfel tree.

 apfel-gui screenshot